-For additional information regarding Sacramental Preparation, please contact Molly Roach, Director of Faith Formation at 302-539-5443 or email@example.com
+For additional information regarding Sacramental Preparation, please contact Molly Roach, Director of Religious Education at 302-539-5443 or email@example.com

 There are many things that lead individuals to the Catholic Church: a visit to a Catholic Church; attending a Catholic wedding, baptism or funeral; a conversation with a Catholic friend or coworker.
 Many people reach a point where they find themselves asking questions about life’s meaning, world issues and their own direction.
 Some individuals are seeking a richer spiritual life.

 Adults are invited to explore membership in the Roman Catholic Church.
-The process of joining the Church is known as the Rite of Christian Initiation of Adults (RCIA).
 The Rite of Christian Initiation of Adults is a process of inquiry, learning and sharing.
 Most importantly it is a journey of faith.

 RCIA is designed for:

-- those who were baptized as infants in the Catholic faith but have little experience with the Church or have never prepared for the sacraments of Confirmation and Eucharist or
+- those who were baptized as infants in the Catholic faith but have little or no formation within the Church or have never prepared for the sacraments of Confirmation and Eucharist or

 - individuals baptized in another Christian tradition who find this process helpful in their discernment of becoming Roman Catholic and in their preparation for the sacraments of Reconciliation, Confirmation and Eucharist.